Luciasanchezg/htmed/README.md

 #> [1] "mediate"
 ```

-`hightmed()` will generate a list of lists in which the first level will
+`htmed()` will generate a list of lists in which the first level will be
-be the different outcomes tested (one in this example), and the second
+the different outcomes tested (one in this example), and the second
 level, the mediation analyses performed.

 ``` r